I am a Fellow at the Oxford Centre for Animal Ethics and an International Research Associate at the University of Dar es Salaam (UDSM).

 In my doctoral dissertation, which I wrote under the direction of Professor George Sher, I defend a novel account of the wrongness of killing, according to which it is no less seriously wrong to kill a non-human conscious animal than it is to kill you or me.

-I believe that philosophy has an important role to play in public life, and I regularly write columns for newspapers in the United States and a number of countries in Europe, Asia, and Africa.
+I believe that philosophical thinking has an important role to play in public life, and I regularly write columns for newspapers in the United States and a number of countries in Europe, Asia, and Africa, some of which are available on my blog.

 I grew up in the small Swabian village of Adelmannsfelden in Southwest Germany.